libretro/FreeIntv/README.md

 # FreeIntv
-a libretro emulation core for the Mattell Intellivision with the ability to play games with a SNES- or PlayStation-style joypad even if they originally required a number pad.
+a libretro emulation core for the Mattell Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

 * The FreeIntv "mini keypad" allows you to view and press keys on a small keypad that appears in the lower-corner of the display while L or R is being held.
 * The "X" button is also mapped to the last selected keypad button, giving quick access.
 In Astrosmash, for example, you can leave "3" selected to enable instant access to hyperspace.